Full-Frame + TEC Cooling

 [HARDWARE HACKER]

 Dr. Shen's R&D history is a timeline of hardcore tinkering, from organizing astronomy events during the 2009 Solar Eclipse to becoming a founding member of the Nikon Hacker community in the US.
-He is the mastermind behind our core technology: Integrated Guiding.
+He is the mastermind behind our core technology: GWI™ (Guide While Integrate), also known as On-Sensor Guiding.

 "Testing sensors in a fridge really brings back that garage startup vibe."